Is It Time for Outdoor Businesses To Dump Facebook?

 When Jeff Wiguna, CEO and co-founder of the camp-coffee brand Kuju, was in his twenties a decade ago, he spent a lot of time in San Francisco among the tech crowd.
 From that time and place it looked as if social media were set to transform the world in an unquestionably positive way.
 Give voice to the voiceless.
 Democratize the autocracies.
 Remove the barriers to education and power.
 Untether progressivism at last.
 You might recall the zeitgeist.

 Today, Wiguna is not so enamored.
 Early on, he had a mentor at Kuju who told him that advertising on Facebook (now Meta, but we’ll call it and its holdings Facebook throughout) was at odds with the mission of the startup coffee brand, which is to “cultivate rejuvenation” through outdoor recreation, ideally with a cup of joe in hand.
-“I didn’t fully understand what he was saying at the time,” says Wiguna.
+“I didn’t fully understand what he was saying at the time,” said Wiguna.
 “Now I do.
 Tech is not a savior industry.
 At best it’s capable of accelerating change, but it’s indiscriminate about what kind of change it brings…Facebook’s vision of a more virtual world is now a competitive threat to the outdoor industry.”

 Wiguna does not buy ads on Facebook.
 Neither does Patagonia.
 And for a time, The North Face and roughly 1,200 other companies involved in 2020’s Stop Hate for Profit campaign also boycotted Facebook advertising.
 By the organizers’ own admission, the boycott failed to change Facebook’s policies in any significant way, and with very few exceptions, most companies returned to the platform after a single month.